linode/linode-blockstorage-csi-driver/docs/tracing-documentation.md

+---
+nav_order: 9
+---

-# Using the Jaeger Dashboard for Linode CSI Driver
+# 🔍 Using the Jaeger Dashboard for Linode CSI Driver

 This guide provides a step-by-step explanation of how to use the Jaeger dashboard to analyze traces in the Linode CSI Driver.
 It includes visual examples for both the **landing page** and an example trace for the `createvolume` operation.